Veteran Affairs and GI Bill® Benefits

 An FN is an unofficial withdrawal due to non-attendance.
 In order to receive an FN, the student must have logged into the class and not attended for 21 consecutive days.
 An online student attends by logging into their class on Blackboard and submitting assignments.

 When a student receives a grade of FN, it must be reported to the U.S. Department of Veterans Affairs as a punitive grade.
-A punitive grade is a grade assigned for pursuit of a course which is used in determining the student’s overall progress toward completion of the school’s requirements for graduation.
+A punitive grade is a grade assigned for the pursuit of a course that is used in determining the student’s overall progress toward completion of the school’s requirements for graduation.
 Since drops and withdrawals do not contribute towards the GPA, the U.S. Department of Veterans Affairs will not, under most circumstances, pay for a course in which a grade of FN is received.
 The withdrawal date will be reported to the U.S. Department of Veterans Affairs as the last date of documented attendance in the course.
 For more information about payments for grades of FN, please contact the U.S. Department of Veterans Affairs, as it is ultimately their policy on how they pay.

-Intensive (J Term) courses can span the full length of a subterm or the entire semester, but will contain a residential portion in either a one week or weekend format.
+Intensive (J term) courses can span the full length of a subterm or the entire semester, but will contain a residential portion in either a 1-week or weekend format.
 The official start and end dates of J term courses are determined by the Office of the Registrar and will typically include additional time outside of the residential portion of the class.
 The official dates that are set by the Registrar will be reported to the Department of Veterans Affairs for enrollment certification.
 Months of entitlement will be used from the entire time reported, not just the time spent in the residential portion of the intensive.

 Pay Rates and Training Times